2015 Competition Description

 4. A Business Idea Contest application form must accompany each business idea.

-5. Entrants must be a resident of the eligible APICDA and TAC communities as of April 1, 2014
+5. Contestants must be a resident of the eligible APICDA and TAC communities as of August 1, 2014 or a former resident of the region currently living in Alaska.
+Please use former resident application form.

 6. Your Business Idea and application forms must be submitted via mail, fax or e-mail to email@example.com by the closing date.